Motivational Theories for Early Childhood Supervision

 - Salary and benefits

-Ways of motivation of supervisor
+Ways of the motivation of supervisor

-- Offering them praise and recognition shall boost their self esteem and confidence.
+- Offering them praise and recognition shall boost their self-esteem and confidence.

-- Improving their relationship with other teachers and co workers and encouraging each other.
+- Improving their relationship with other teachers and co-workers and encouraging each other.

 Role of Supervisor in Childcare

-- Positive feedback to a child’s performance to be given and his success needs to be rewarded and recognized.
+- Positive feedback to a child’s performance to be given, and his success needs to be rewarded and recognized.

 Theories of Motivation in Education

-- ARCS Model. – Attention, Relevance, Confidence and Satisfaction.
-This model approach focuses on the motivational aspects of the leaning environment which adds four components : (1) Arousing interest.
+- ARCS Model. – Attention, Relevance, Confidence, and Satisfaction.
+This model approach focuses on the motivational aspects of the learning environment, which adds four components : (1) Arousing interest.
 (2) Creating relevance.
 (3) Developing an expectancy of success.
-(4) Increasing satisfaction through intrisic and extrinsic rewards.
+(4) Increasing satisfaction through intrinsic and extrinsic rewards.

-The following essay could be used for reference by the students who have assignments alloted in their colleges.
+The following essay could be used for reference by the students who have assignments allowed in their colleges.
 This assignment could be used by students who are writing on early childhood care and development.
 We have expert writers to help the QQI and FETAC students.